klepeis/sample-application/src/Ordering.Infrastructure/README.md

 This [site](http://anthonygiretti.com/2018/01/11/entity-framework-core-2-entity-type-configuration/) provides a simple example as to how to work with Entity Type Configurations.

+#### Things to note
+* When using the **aggregate design** pattern it is not necessary to maintain object relations with the ORM (Entity Framework).
+The control of traversing the objects is maintained by the objects themselves and not the ORM.
+This reduces some complexities associated with configuring the relationships and also ensures that one is not using the ORM to traverse to an object outside of the aggregates scope.
+The aggregate is responsible for ensuring the consistency/integrity of the objects it contains.

 ### Repositories and Unit Of Work

 The **repositories** and the **unit of work** objects are stored in the **infrastructure layer**.
 A **repository** provides access to retrieve an object from a data store and modify its values in memory, ***but not persist the changes to the store***.
 In the past if we had to update multiple database records as part of an operation we would create a stored procedure or use Entity to handle this complex action one record at a time.
 This is where **unit of work** comes into play.  **Unit of work** allows us to manipulate multiple records in a given context in memory and then once all of the necessary updates have been made commit the changes to the store.